mikepurvis/ros-install-osx/README.md

 ros-install-osx   [![Build Status](https://travis-ci.org/mikepurvis/ros-install-osx.svg?branch=master)](https://travis-ci.org/mikepurvis/ros-install-osx)
 ===============

+**Note: This should work as of 7/11/18**

+* This commonly breaks depending on what gets pushed over brew and whether the corresponding packages update deprecated code.

 This repo aims to maintain a usable, scripted, up-to-date installation procedure for [ROS](http://ros.org), currently Lunar.
 The intent is that the `install` script may be executed on a El Capitan or newer machine and produce a working desktop_full